davidchesnut/sp-dev-docs/docs/general-development/step-4-building-and-testing-the-application.md

 ---
-title: Step 4 Building and Testing the Application ms.prod: SHAREPOINT ms.assetid: f2feeecb-1b4c-4049-be4e-11d414f13d9f
+title: Step 4 Building and Testing the Application ms.prod: OFFICE365 ms.assetid: f2feeecb-1b4c-4049-be4e-11d414f13d9f
 ---

 # Step 4: Building and Testing the Application

 In this step, you will build and test your application.
 Visual Studio offers several methods to build and run a console application from the IDE, such as:

 - Start Without Debugging ( **CTRL + F5**)

 - Start ( **F5**)